Wilbow86/15L-Lab-Repo1-erw/labReport4Week8.md

 ![image](ExpectSnip3.png)

-according to the markdown preview in vsCode, the expected output should be .  ().
+according to the markdown preview in vsCode, the only link that is actually part of link syntax is the second really long title containing a github link.  the other links that show up do not put the link in bracketed text, so they are not properly formatted. (https://ucsd-cse15l-w22.githum.io/).

 ### Output of reviewed markdown-parse

 ![image](PlatypusOutput3.png)

-the project I reviwed .
+the project I reviwed got the link correctly, but added a large portion of the file as a single link afterward (from the start of the link without a close parenth to the close parenth of the next link).

 ### Output of my markdown-parse